 Peter Tábori, Camden Architect's Department,

 8 Stoneleigh Terrace is part of what was originally called Highgate New Town, Stage 1 and is now known as the Whittington Estate.
-It is a typical example of the designs produced by Camden Architects Department under Borough Architect Sydney Cook.
+It is a fine example of the designs produced by Camden Architect's Department under Borough Architect Sydney Cook.
 These belong to a brief golden era that grew out of the hopes and aspirations of the sixties when many architects fought for their belief that nothing was too good for social housing, using modern materials to create light-filled and exciting interior spaces.

 The materials used were a substructure of in situ concrete; superstructure of load-bearing crosswalls; external walls of sand-coloured concrete blocks and precast concrete (mostly painted cream in 1995); all windows and joinery in stained timber.